Manhunt in the City: Production

 Manhunt in the City was filmed at Elios Film in Rome and on location in Milan.
+Lenzi initially considered Claudio Cassinelli for the lead role before casting Henry Silva, whose restrained and detached performance aligned with the film’s themes.
+The director and Silva had collaborated previously, and Lenzi later cited the casting as central to the film’s unsettling tone.
 Lenzi originally envisioned Claudio Cassinelli in the role that Silva has.
 Henry Silva and Luciana Paluzzi are paired again, after their performance together in The Italian Connection (1972).

 Style

 The film is part of vigilante subgenre.
 The films script overturns initial assumptions where the engineer Vannucchi get manipulated by a fascist lawyer who heads an army of vigilantes and ends up killing the wrong person.
 Lenzi stated that he desired to make a film in contrast to Enzo G. Castellari's Street Law.
 The film also has a few elements of the giallo genre, as Silva's hunt for a criminal who wears a bracelet depicting a scorpion.

+Unlike many poliziottesco films of the period, Manhunt in the City adopts a pessimistic tone and avoids glorifying vigilantism.
+Director Umberto Lenzi later described the film as a deliberate critique of revenge-driven narratives, emphasizing moral ambiguity over cathartic violence.
+The film also incorporates elements of the giallo genre, particularly through its focus on paranoia and symbolic motifs.

 Release

 Manhunt in the City was released in Italy on 8 May 1975 where it was distributed by Titanus.
 On its theatrical run in Italy, the film grossed 711.5 million Italian lira.
+Critical reception at the time of release was mixed, with some reviewers noting the film’s bleak outlook and lack of a conventional heroic resolution.
+In later years, the film has been re-evaluated by critics and scholars as one of Lenzi’s more thematically complex works within the poliziottesco genre.
 According to Lenzi, "censors found it very annoying that in the end the Commissioner, understanding the protagonist's motives that lead to his revenge, lets him go unpunished."

 The film was issued on DVD in Italy in 2010.